Causality in the Can: Diet Coke's Impact on Fatness: Methodology

 Furthermore, the $IC^{\ast}$ algorithm is capable of identifying latent variables within the causal graph and refining the graph structure through iterative optimization processes.
 In each iteration, the algorithm evaluates whether adding or adjusting the direction of edges better conforms to the evidence of conditional independence from the data.
 This method allows the algorithm to gradually construct a detailed and accurate map of the causal relationships between the variables.
 By applying the $IC^{\ast}$ algorithm, we successfully portray the complex causal network among variables $X$, $Y$, and the covariates, providing a solid foundation for further analysis and model construction.The resulting causal graph is depicted in Figure~\ref{causal4}.
 Red arrows denote clear causal chains, while solid black lines indicate potential but uncertain connections.

-To ensure the accuracy of this causal diagram, we employed the DAG with NO TEARS algorithm~\citep{zheng2018dags} for verification.
-This state-of-the-art structural learning method constructs directed acyclic graphs (DAGs) of causal relationships between variables by understanding their conditional dependencies.
-As shown in Figure~\ref{causal5}, a comparison reveals that the core components of the two causal diagrams are nearly identical, thereby validating the reliability of the causal graph generated by the $IC^{\ast}$ algorithm.
+To ensure the accuracy of this causal diagram, we used the reliable DAG with NO TEARS algorithm~\citep{zheng2018dags}.
+By comparing the diagrams generated by both methods, we found them nearly identical, further validating the correctness of our causal graph from the $IC^{\ast}$ algorithm.